configcat/docs/website/docs/advanced/code-references/manual.md

     --upload # upload the scan report
 ```

-You can also use the optional template URL parameters for generating VCS links on the ConfigCat Dashboard to your source code.
+You can use the optional template URL parameters for generating VCS links to your source code.

 ```bash
 configcat scan /path/to/your/repo \